 Most of the ingredients you will need are simple and easy to find.
 The only one that you probably won’t have in your pantry is the Achiote, known as Annatto here in the U.S. The nice thing is, you will use the entire bottle of achiote in this recipe, so you won’t be stuck with a spice you won’t use often.

-You will need 5 pounds of pork shoulder, orange juice (pulp free), distilled white vinegar, yellow or white onion, garlic, achiote (annatto), salt, pepper, oregano, cumin, and cinnamon.
+You will need 5 pounds of pork shoulder, orange juice (pulp-free), distilled white vinegar, yellow or white onion, garlic, achiote (annatto), salt, pepper, oregano, cumin, and cinnamon.
 For exact amounts, see the recipe below.
-For the salsa that traditionally tops these tacos, you can click here to get the recipe.
+For the salsa that traditionally tops these tacos, you’ll want to make my Pickled Red Onion Habanero Salsa.

 The distilled white vinegar and the orange juice really give these tacos the acidic part of their distinct flavor.